If You Vaccinate, Ask 8!

-If you answered yes to questions 1, 2, and 3, or no to questions 4, 5, 6, 7 and 8 and do not understand the significance of your answer, you may want to review information on NVIC's website with links to other websites and resources so you can better answer these questions designed to educate consumers about the importance of making fully informed vaccine decisions.
+If you answered yes to questions 1, 2, and 3, or no to questions 4, 5, 6, 7 and 8 and do not understand the significance of your answer, you may want to explore information on NVIC's website to better understand the importance of your answer.
+These questions are designed to educate consumers about the importance of making fully informed vaccine decisions.
 Click here to learn more about the role of informed consent in vaccination.

 If you choose to vaccinate, always keep a written record of exactly which shots/vaccines you or your child have received, including the manufacturer’s name and vaccine lot number.
 Write down and describe in detail any serious health problems that develop after vaccination and keep vaccination records in a file you can access easily.